 About Undergraduate Library Services

 Welcome to Columbia and especially to the Libraries!
-Columbia University Libraries is among the nation's top five academic library systems, with holdings of over 10 million volumes, more than 100,000 print and electronic journal titles, an extensive collection of databases, manuscripts, rare books, sound recordings, films, and much more.
+Columbia University Libraries/Information Services (CUL/IS) is one of the top five academic research library systems in North America.
+The collections include over 12 million volumes, over 160,000 journals and serials, as well as extensive electronic resources, manuscripts, rare books, microforms, maps, and graphic and audio-visual materials.
+The services and collections are organized into 21 libraries and various academic technology centers, including affiliates.
 The libraries support the instructional and research information needs of the University.

 Butler Reserves Collection